data-science-on-aws/data-science-on-aws/README.md

 This workshop creates an ephemeral AWS acccount for you to use only for this workshop.

-_This account will be torn down and not accessible immediately after the workshop._
+_This ephmeral account is not accessible after the workshop._

 # Instructions for the Day of the Workshop